dfinity/interface-spec/spec/index.md

 -   `ic0.burn_cycles : (amount_to_burn : i64) → (amount : i64)`

-    This burns cycles from the camoster.
+    This burns cycles from the canister.
 It burns as many cycles as possible, up to these constraints:

     It burns no more cycles than `amount_to_burn`.